 3. Imaging tests

-The doctor may conduct the following imaging tests to analyze the bones and muscles in and around your spine:
+The doctor may order the following imaging tests to analyze the bones and muscles in and around your spine:

 - MRI or CT scan